 Evaluation of pulmonary function is important in many clinical situations, both when the patient has a history or symptoms suggestive of lung disease and when risk factors for lung disease are present, such as occupational exposure to agents with known lung toxicity .

 The European Respiratory Society and the American Thoracic Society have published guidelines for the measurement and interpretation of pulmonary function tests (PFTs) [2-5].

 An overview of pulmonary function testing will be presented here, summarizing the types of PFTs and their indications.
 Specific aspects of pulmonary function testing are discussed elsewhere.
-(See "Office spirometry" and "Reference values for pulmonary function testing" and "Diffusing capacity for carbon monoxide" and "Use of pulmonary function testing in the diagnosis of asthma" and "Bronchoprovocation testing" and "Overview of pulmonary function testing in children".)
+(See "Office spirometry" and "Reference values for pulmonary function testing" and "Diffusing capacity for carbon monoxide" and "Pulmonary function testing in asthma" and "Bronchoprovocation testing" and "Overview of pulmonary function testing in children".)

 PULMONARY FUNCTION TESTS

 The major types of pulmonary function tests (PFTs) are spirometry, spirometry before and after a bronchodilator, lung volumes, and quantitation of diffusing capacity for carbon monoxide.
 Additional PFTs, such as measurement of maximal respiratory pressures, flow-volume loops, submaximal exercise testing, and bronchoprovocation challenge, are useful in specific clinical circumstances (table 1).